 - Headset with a microphone

-Karta Purkh Singh Khalsa, Yogaraj (Ayurveda), DN-C, RH, CAP, LMT, NCTMB, CC, has over 43 years of experience in alternative medicine.
-Khalsa is President Emeritus and Global Ambassador of the American Herbalists Guild, director of the National Ayurvedic Medicine Association.
-He has presented at over 200 national conferences, been featured in over 20 DVD continuing education courses and has authored or edited 30 books.
-Khalsa is a professor at Massachusetts College of Pharmacy, faculty instructor in the Botanical Medicine and Ayurvedic Sciences Departments of the National College of Natural Medicine and Bastyr University, where he directs the Ayurveda certificate program, and is also faculty and herb program curriculum developer at the Northwest Institute of Ayurveda.
-He is the first person to be board certified in herbalism and Ayurveda.
+Karta Purkh Singh Khalsa, Yogaraj (Ayurveda), AD, DN-C, RH, has over 49 years of experience in alternative health.
+Khalsa is President Emeritus and Global Ambassador of the American Herbalists Guild, and director emeritus of the National Ayurvedic Medicine Association.
+He has presented at over 200 national conferences, been featured in over 20 DVD continuing education courses and has authored or edited over 30 books.
+Khalsa is a professor at Massachusetts College of Pharmacy, faculty instructor in the Botanical Medicine and Ayurvedic Sciences Departments of the National College of Natural Medicine and Bastyr University, where he directs the Ayurveda certificate program.
+He is the first person to be board certified in Herbalism and Ayurveda.

-He is a nationally certified and state licensed massage therapist, state certified dietitian, nationally registered herbalist, and nationally certified Ayurvedic Practitioner.
+He is a state certified dietitian-nutritionist (New York), nationally registered herbalist, and holds a doctorate in Ayurveda.
 Khalsa is the author of over 3,000 published health articles.
 He was the principal medical formulator for Yogi Tea, an Ayurvedic medicinal tea company; Peace natural products, where he created an extensive line of Ayurvedic body care products; and the principal developer of the Soothing Touch Ayurvedic massage product line.

-At Portland Community College, Khalsa is the curriculum director and principle instructor of the Nutritional Therapy and Professional Herbalism programs.
+At Portland Community College, Khalsa is the curriculum creator and principal instructor of the Professional Herbalism program.
 He lives in the Northwest with his family.

 Who can enroll?